ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Documentation fields
 --------------------

-All fields in the ``DOCUMENTATION`` block are lower-case.
-All fields are required unless specified otherwise:
+* All fields in the ``DOCUMENTATION`` block are lower-case.
+* All fields are required unless specified otherwise.

 :module: